IELTS vs. TOEFL: Which one's a better option for you?

 Which one should you take?

 One of the first things you need to check is the universities you want to apply to and which examination scores are applicable for the courses you need to apply to.
 If your dream university accepts TOEFL, then TOEFL is the exam you need to appear for.
 Another thing you need to consider is if the examinations have exam centers in your area.
 The examinations are stressful as it is and you will have a hard time traveling to distance places to sit for the examination.
-You should be clear about why you want to sit for a particular examination, the two examinations do not have a lot in difference and if you simply want to move to another country and want to pursue your higher studies then IELTS is the one for you.
+You should be clear about why you want to sit for a particular examination, the two examinations do not have a lot of indifference, and if you only want to move to another country and want to pursue your higher studies, then IELTS is the one for you.

 Similarities between IELTS and TOEFL

 Both of the examinations focus on some of the core language skills including reading, listening, writing and speaking.
-Both of these examinations are standardized and your scores will have the same value throughout the world.
-Both of the examinations are similarly priced as well and the prices vary between $150 and $250 based on your location.
+Both of these examinations are standardized, and your scores will have the same value throughout the world.
+Both of the examinations are similarly priced as well, and the prices vary between $150 and $250 based on your location.

 One of the biggest differences between the two examinations is speaking.
 While the IELTS examination requires you to talk to a real person for the speaking part of the examination, the TOEFL examination requires you to speak to a computer.
 TOEFL includes six questions that last approximately 20 minutes.
 You will be asked two questions on familiar topics and need to be attentive throughout the session as you will also be asked to summarize all of the information that happens during the conversation.
 The IELTS section is considerably shorter and lasts only fifteen minutes and includes three sections.
 The test feels a lot more natural as you speak to a real examiner instead of a computer.
-One of the most difficult parts of this section is the one minute monologue for which you will be given a topic and need to speak on for 1-2 minutes.
-You will also be asked questions on the topic.
+One of the most difficult parts of this section is the one minute monolog for which you will be given a topic and need to speak on for 1-2 minutes.
+You will also be asked questions on the subject.

 IELTS is more popular in Australia, Europe, UK, Canada and New Zealand.

-TOEFL is more popular in US.
+TOEFL is more popular in the US.